iOS 15 and SKAdNetwork postbacks: the good, the bad, and the ugly

 - IDFA data for a fraction of installs (with full attribution information)

 - Raw SKAN postbacks from Apple (in iOS 15, and for many ad networks that work with Singular, already now in iOS 14)

 - Translated postbacks from networks decoded to what they mean (to the networks that share that)

 - Aggregated reporting from Facebook, Google, and other networks that include SKAN data, IDFA opt-in data and their modeled data (the only place with actual campaign names, creative names, impressions, clicks, cost, etc.)

 How many clocks do you have now?
 Which ones are accurate?
 Do you need to pay attention to all of them?
 Now, clearly, the one clock that you trusted may not have been right.
 But your life certainly gets more complicated with six or seven clocks.

 And of course, some marketers start wondering again about fingerprinting.
-Seeing some MMPs offer it as the default option (!!) or mask it as something else makes people confused about whether they can just ignore all of this SKAN complexity and … fingerprint.
-I recently talked to a major mobile app developer who’s done a phenomenal job getting ready to adopt SKAN, and actively adopting it, and he felt he’s the only boy scout left, since companies around him are happily fingerprinting their installs, and Apple isn’t enforcing it enough.
+Seeing some MMPs offer it as the default option (!!) despite being non-compliant, or mask it as something else, makes people confused about whether they can just ignore all of this SKAN complexity and … fingerprint.
+I recently talked to a major mobile app developer who’s done a phenomenal job getting ready to adopt SKAN, and actively adopting it, and he felt he’s the only boy scout left, since some competitors are fingerprinting their installs.

 Plus, of course, there are still significant gaps in SKAdNetwork.